Gray fox: Description

-The gray fox is mainly distinguished from most other canids by its grizzled upper parts, black stripe down its tail and strong neck, ending in a black-tipped tail, while the skull can be easily distinguished from all other North American canids by its widely separated temporal ridges that form a ‘U’-shape.
+The gray fox is mainly distinguished from most other canids by its grizzled upper parts, black stripe down its tail and strong neck, ending in a black-tipped tail, while the skull can be easily distinguished from all other North American canids by its widely separated temporal ridges that form a 'U'-shape.
 Like other canids, the fox's ears and muzzle are angular and pointed.
 Its claws tend to be lengthier and curved.

 There is little sexual dimorphism, save for the females being slightly smaller than males.
 The gray fox ranges from 76 to 112.5 cm in total length.
 The tail measures 27.5 to 44.3 cm of that length and its hind feet measure 100 to 150 mm.
-The gray fox typically weighs 3.6 to 7 kg, though exceptionally can weigh as much as 9 kg.
-The grey fox is readily distinguished from the red fox by its obvious lack of the "black stockings" that stand out on the red fox.
+The gray fox typically weighs 3.6 to 7 kg, though exceptionally large individuals can weigh as much as 9 kg.
+The gray fox is readily distinguished from the red fox by its obvious lack of the "black stockings" that stand out on the red fox.
 The grey fox has a stripe of black hair that runs along the middle of its tail, and individual guard hairs that are banded with white, gray, and black.
 The gray fox displays white on the ears, throat, chest, belly, and hind legs.
 Gray foxes also have black around their eyes, on the lips, and on their noses.

-In contrast to all Vulpes and related (Arctic and fennec) foxes, the gray fox has oval (instead of slit-like) pupils.
+In contrast to the species in genus Vulpes, such as the red fox, the gray fox has oval (instead of slit-like) pupils.
 The gray fox also has reddish coloration on parts of its body, including the legs, sides, feet, chest, and back and sides of the head and neck.
 The stripe on the fox's tail ends in a black tip as well.
-Their weight can be similar to that of a red fox, but gray foxes appear smaller because their fur isn't as long and they have shorter limbs.
+Its weight can be similar to that of a red fox, but the gray fox appears smaller because its fur is not as long and it has shorter limbs.

-The dental formula of the U. cinereoargenteus is = 42.
+The dental formula of U. cinereoargenteus is = 42.